WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 3 July 2025
 Started working on my task of implementing a VGA driver.
 Wrote the peripherals to enter VGA mode and declared the const in configs.
 I wrote some code in order to test the resolution implementation, still have some bugs as it renders the correct resolution, but nothing is shown on screen, could be a crate loading issue or maybe the buffer is overwritten.
 However, everything works fine in text mode, I can print colored letters and it's working fine (still no keyboard support for VGA though).

+## 4 July 2025
+Debugged and tested my implementation from previous day.
+I also started adding scrolling support, will flesh it out next week.
+Also opened my first pull request !!!  (it's in rough shape but I can fix most of the reported issues :D )